xpander-ai/xpander-sdk/API.md

 - *Type:* string

-The description of the tool function.
+Description of the tool's function.

 ---